 Adding batteries to most existing systems is no problem.
 The configuration we’d likely use is called AC Coupling, and it’s fully compatible with all kinds of systems from micro inverters like Enphase to string inverters like SMA.
 The technical working of this connection is pretty far into the weeds, but we’d be happy to discuss and provide a quote to anyone interested.

-Solar co-ops in our area are promoting 20-25% discounts.
+Solar co-ops in our area are promoting “discounted pricing.”
 How is this possible?

 It isn’t.
-At first, co-ops looked like a good thing because they promoted the growth of solar to many more homes.
-But their installer evaluation process, member expectations management and member protections raise some red flags for us.
-One thing we know from nearly 10 years fulltime in the solar business is this: No reputable installer can offer a 20% discount on a quality solar system and pay Community Power Network (CPN) a $600 fee per installation and make a fair profit.
+Solar United Neighbors’ website claims that “Co-op members leverage bulk-purchasing power to get discounted pricing and quality installations…” But their installer evaluation process and member expectations management practically guarantee they get neither.
+One thing we know from nearly ten years full-time in the solar business is this: No reputable installer can offer “discounted pricing” on a quality solar system and pay a co-op hundreds of dollars in fees per installation and make a fair profit.
 Real-world margins just aren’t that big.
-So what you may get for your 20% discount is a 20% cheaper system, based on cheaper components, a new (and less qualified) installer looking for work, and/or cheap and unskilled labor.
-But that’s a cheaper system, not a discount.
+So what you may get for your “discounted pricing” is a cheaper system, based on cheaper components, a new (and less qualified) installer looking for work, and/or cheap and unskilled labor.
+But that’s a cheaper system, not “discounted pricing.”
 If you’re considering solar from a co-op, get at least one alternate bid from someone besides the co-op committee’s selection.
-You’ve got nothing to lose, and when you compare apples-to-apples quotes, you may be pleasantly surprised.
+We don’t charge for bids, and neither do most other reputable installers.
+So you’ve got nothing to lose – and when you compare apples-to-apples quotes, you may be pleasantly surprised.
 Learn more here

 Are solar modules durable?